ETHEntColl/Metashape_Helper/docs/README.md

 To simplify our work even further, we created this project.
 It is tailored to our new scanning workflow.

+## Features

+- Calculate and export dataset models with only one click
+- Adjust settings only once
+- Automatically retrieve the parameters needed from the datasets (f number, camPos, image size, num images)
+- Show a progress overview
+- Log files for calculation and export

 ## Dataset structure